adelakrompova/english-for-designers/09-storytelling/index.md

  - ### Be honest.
 (If you don't believe me, recall all the sayings about lies, hell, and so on.)
  - ### Remebr, less is sometimes more.
  - ### Don't write a novel about yourself.
 (Even if you're applying for a position in a publishing house).
 People are generally too lazy to read.
-One A page is more than enough.
+One A4 page is more than enough.
  - ### Say goodbye with a wish for a nice day.
 And feel free to add that you're looking forward to the next meeting.
 Passive-aggressive pressure doesn't  hurt here.

 ## That's all.
 Thank you for your attention.
 You will thank me later.